 by Tian Dayton Ph.D

-It has long been understood in the vernacular of the addictions field that an addict whose life has become “unmanageable” through excessive use of drugs and alcohol may be trying to drown emotional and psychological pain.
-However, while initially addicts may feel they have found a way to manage a pain-filled inner world, this synthetic form of mood management can and often does lead to addiction.
+It has long been understood in the vernacular of the addictions field that a person living with addiction whose life has become “unmanageable” through excessive use of drugs and alcohol may be trying to drown emotional and psychological pain.
+However, while initially they may feel they have found a way to manage a pain-filled inner world, this synthetic form of mood management can and often does lead to addiction.

 And for the child growing up around addiction, who feels unable to bring order to chronic chaos, growing up in a family like this can become traumatic.
 Chronic tension, confusion and unpredictable behavior, as well as physical and sexual abuse, are typical of addictive environments and can create trauma symptoms.
 Feelings of fear, frustration, shame, inadequacy, guilt, resentment, self-pity and anger mount, along with rigid defense systems.